 Our Orchard

 The Orchard at the Farm Park was constructed in 2019, thanks to a group of volunteers who led the planting of forty-eight individual trees of different varieties best suited for the unique alpine growing climate of the San Luis Valley.
-The orchard space also contains one of two on-site honeybee colonies and a small mobile chicken coop, which used to house a few farm ducks.
-Volunteers and Farm Park staff manage the orchard — which involves watering, pruning, and weed control.
+The orchard space also contains one of two on-site honeybee colonies and a small mobile chicken coop.
+Volunteers and Farm Park staff manage the orchard throughout the year, including routine watering, pruning, and weeding.

 Apples,